 Desert Bighorn Sheep

-Texas has seven herds of free-ranging desert bighorn sheep, the result of restocking efforts begun in 1954 and continuing to the present time.
+Texas has eleven herds of free-ranging desert bighorn sheep, the result of restocking efforts begun in 1954 and continuing to the present time.

 The Elephant Mountain Wildlife Management Area (EMWMA) herd, in Brewster County, resulted from a release of 10 rams and 10 ewes on February 4, 1987.
 A supplemental release of 3 rams occurred in April 1988.
 All of these were pen-raised bighorns from the SDWMA brood facility.
-These sheep have since increased in number substantially.
+The Elephant Mountain bighorn population has since increased in number substantially, and has been the source for 4 out of the last 6 translocations.

 The Van Horn Mountains herd, in Culberson County, resulted from a release of wild-trapped bighorns from Nevada.
 In October 1987, 25 sheep, consisting of 5 rams and 20 ewes, were released.
 An additional 4 rams and 11 ewes were wild-trapped in Nevada and released in October 1988.
 A total of 22 of these sheep were fitted with telemetry collars to assist in evaluating the restocking effort.
 High predation losses to mountain lions and drought conditions initially resulted in a decline of the released broodstock.